dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 If you edit your application or schema, run `npx dbos-cloud app deploy` again to apply the latest migrations and upgrade to the latest version.

-:::tip
+:::info
 You don't have to worry about changing database server connection parameters like `hostname` or `password` in [`dbos-config.yaml`](../api-reference/configuration.md) to deploy an application to the cloud&#8212;DBOS automatically applies the connection information of your cloud database instance.
 :::

-When you deploy a new version of your application to DBOS cloud, currently running workflows will still run to completion.
-This means database schema migrations must be backward compatible with these running workflows.

 :::info
-DBOS workflows always run to completion on the version of the code they started with.
-Thus, you should be careful making breaking schema changes (such as deleting or renaming a column) that are not compatible with the previous application version.
+Be careful making breaking schema changes such as deleting or renaming a column&#8212;they may break active workflows running on a previous application version.
 :::

-### Rolling back application databases
+### Rolling Back Application Databases

-To trigger the execution of [database rollback commands](./database-management.md#database-schema-management), simply run `npx dbos-cloud app rollback`.
-DBOS cloud will re-deploy your application and trigger the database rollback commands declared in your [dbos-config.yaml](../api-reference/configuration.md) file.
-Note that your application code is also updated, so you can deploy the changes associated with your rollback commands.
-Be mindful rolling back database schemas while workflows are running.
+To [roll back your application database](./database-management.md#database-schema-management), run `npx dbos-cloud app rollback`.
+This command works analagously to `deploy`, but instead of running `npx dbos-sdk migrate`, it runs [`npx dbos-sdk rollback`](../api-reference/cli.md#npx-dbos-sdk-rollback) to execute the rollback commands defined in your [configuration file](../api-reference/configuration.md#database).
+It then updates your application code.

 ### Monitoring and Debugging Applications